erineland/booking-free-taxi-token-decrypt-tool/README.md

 ## Options

 ### Passphrase and IV
 You can manually get the passphrase and IV from AWS and pass them in so you don't have to worry about your AWS CLI setup, but this is more time-consuming.
-You can find get details from the AWS SSM Parameter Store, if you have the required permissions.
+You can get these details from the AWS SSM Parameter Store if you have the required permissions.
 ```
 npm run decrypt -- --passphrase "Some other passphrase" --iv "testing\!"
 ```